 Unlike the movie, our mission is to help our audience accurately understand the Bible and its message.
 So, when something like this comes along that could lead to a distorted view of the Bible, we feel responsible to speak out.

-Three major myths of the movie
+Three major problems of the Noah movie

 Though it would take many more words to correct every element of dramatic license in Noah, there are three major problems we feel compelled to address.